Condesign-Infocom/architecture-insights/README.md

 <br/>
 <br/>

-Our project involves a combination of using STRAPI and writing raw SQL queries.
+Our project involves a combination of STRAPI and raw SQL queries to communicate with the database (PostgreSQL in this case).
-I think that it is beneficial to maintain consistency throughout the application, as it is very hard to debug and share resources for future development.
+It is beneficial to maintain consistency throughout the application, as it is very hard to debug and share resources for future development.

-We should strive for a unified approach, because riting raw SQL queries introduces security risks such as SQL injection vulnerabilities, we also have to be aware of proper input validation, queries, and access controls.
+We should strive for a unified approach, because writing raw SQL queries introduces security risks such as SQL injection vulnerabilities, we have to be aware of proper input validation, valid queries and access controls.

-We should discuss the migration strategy from manual SQL queries to STRAPI for all database interactions.
+So, to fix this, I think we should discuss the migration strategy from manual SQL queries to STRAPI for all database interactions.

 ### SOLUTIONS